JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8011 days**.

-And here is a just a random fact -  **Dipsomania refers to an insatiable craving for alcoholic beverages**.
+And here is a just a random fact -  **Sharks have upper and lower eyelids, but they do not blink**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)